astro-informatics/s2scat/README.md

 <img align="right" src="./docs/assets/synthesis.gif">

 Scattering covariances, or scattering spectra, were previously introduced for 1D signals by [Morel et al (2023)](https://arxiv.org/abs/2204.10177) and for planar 2D signals by [Cheng et al (2023)](https://arxiv.org/abs/2306.17210).
 The scattering transform is defined by repeated application of directional wavelet transforms followed by a machine learning inspired non-linearity, typically the modulus operator.
 The wavelet transform $W^{\lambda}$ within each layer has an associated scale $j$ and direction $n$, which we group into a single label $\lambda$.
-Scattering covariances $S_{1-4}$ are computed from the coefficients of a two-layer scattering transform and are defined as
+Scattering covariances $S$ are computed from the coefficients of a two-layer scattering transform and are defined as

 $$S_1^{\lambda_1} = \langle |W^{\lambda_1} I| \rangle \quad S_2^{\lambda_1} = \langle|W^{\lambda_1} I|^2 \rangle$$